xdarkksoulx/hackaton/README.md

-xdr - Python Multi-Tool
+Python Multi-Tool

     xdr is a versatile Python multi-tool designed for various hacking and cybersecurity tasks.
 It provides a command-line interface with six distinct options to perform different actions, making it a powerful tool for penetration testing, ethical hacking, and cybersecurity research.

 Features

     Remote_Command: Execute remote commands on target systems securely.
 This option allows you to interact with remote systems and perform various commands.